 - there may be presence of polyhydramnios 8

-While showing most of the plain film feature, CT may also better demonstrate
+While showing most of the plain film features, CT may also better demonstrate:

 - can be used to assess extent of basilar invagination